rodrigocmn/eks_nginx_terraform/README.md

 - 1 AWS ALB created and configured
 - All necessary routes, security groups, roles and other resources necessary to support the solution.

 The only thing left to do is the DNS configuration, which was not included in this template as you may not have a domain registered in your AWS Route 53.
-The next section
+The next section present couple options to implement it.

 ## DNS Configuration